OnlyFrancisco98/OOP_Project/Competencies/GenericCompetencies.md

 Investigates and applies new tools or concepts on their own initiative.

 - **Collaborative Work**:
-Cooperates with others (if applicable) to integrate ideas and improve the project.
+Cooperates with others to integrate ideas and improve the project.